How to stop feeling angry, sad, fear, hurt or guilt

 The five primary negative emotions are important feedback tools for our learning and growth.
 They are anger, sadness, fear, hurt and guilt and are the way our unconscious mind lets us know one or more of our boundaries have been crossed.
 Boundaries which can be changed through our decisions and beliefs.

-For my latest in my thinking around this idea, after you’ve read this, see the five truths download link at the end of this post.
+To see my latest thinking around this idea, after you’ve read this, see the five truths download link at the end of this post.

 What are negative emotions for?